 Among Peace River’s rapidly progressing projects is Shell’s heavy oil in situ Carmon Creek Project, currently in Phase 1 of its construction.
 The phase is expected to reach completion in 2017, with another one starting in parallel and scheduled for completion in 2018.
-Carmon Creek has a projected capacity of producing 80,000 barrels of bitumen per day (estimated capacity for the first phase is at 40,000 barrels per day), relying exclusively on thermal recovery techniques.
+Carmon Creek has a projected capacity of producing 80,000 barrels of bitumen per day (the estimated capacity for the first phase is 40,000 barrels per day), relying exclusively on thermal recovery techniques.

 Technology and Construction

 The in situ process employed at Carmon Creek requires heat energy, such as steam, to be used to reduce the viscosity of bitumen to make deep recovery easier.
 This is in turn associated with a number of drilling-based methods that require the latest in drilling technology.